 Pap smear (Papanicolaou smear)

-A screening method for cervical cancer named after George Papanicolaou (1883-1962), the American cytologist who developed this method.
-Using an Ayers spatula (and sometimes a brush or a plastic-fronded broom.) cells are taken from the endocervical canal and transitional zone of the cervix and smeared thinly on a glass microscope slide.
-The slide is the sprayed or immersed in a fixative to be examined later for abnormalities in the laboratory.
+A screening method for cervical cancer named after George Papanicolaou (1883–1962), the American cytologist who developed this method.
+Using an Ayers spatula (and sometimes a brush or a plastic-fronded broom) cells are taken from the endocervical canal and transitional zone of the cervix and smeared thinly on a glass microscope slide.
+The slide is then sprayed or immersed in a fixative to be examined later for abnormalities in the laboratory.

 Para, Parity

 The number of completed pregnancies beyond 20 weeks gestation (whether viable or nonviable).
 The number of fetuses delivered does not determine the parity.
-For example a woman who has been pregnant once and delivered twins at 38 weeks would be noted as Gravid 1 Para 1.
+For example, a woman who has been pregnant once and delivered twins at 38 weeks would be noted as Gravid 1 Para 1.

-1. Cunningham FG. ed Williams Obstetrics, 22nd ed., New York: McGraw-Hill.2005
+1. Cunningham FG, ed.
+Williams Obstetrics, 22nd ed.
+New York: McGraw-Hill; 2005.

 Parenteral Nutrition (Total parenteral nutrition, partial parenteral nutrition, Hyperalimentation)

 Substances necessary for life and growth such as carbohydrate, proteins, and fat fed directly into a vein.
-Usually given to people who are not able to take food by mouth .
+Usually given to people who are not able to take food by mouth.

 Patent Ductus Arteriosus (PDA)